giga-sec/gigaSec-Tech-Notes/3. Notes/4 - Transport Layer.md

 Tags: #permanent

 ---
-### 4. Transport Layer
+**Chooses the protocol to use** for the data to be transmitted.
-It chooses the protocol to use for the data to be transmitted.
-And divides the transmission of data to make it easier to transmit data.
+Also **divides the transmission of data to make it easier to transmit data**.

-#### A protocol will be selected
+## A protocol will be selected
 - [[TCP - Transmission Control Protocol]]
 A TCP connection allows **two computers to remain in constant communication**.
 It ensures that data sent is at an acceptable speed, and **==any lost data is re-sent==**.